A 26-Gram Tailless Butterfly-Inspired Flapping-Wing Robot with Onboard Attitude Control: Introduction

-While biological investigations using high-speed videography have revealed complex flight behaviors such as climbing~\cite{kang2018experimental,sridhar2019beneficial}, forward flight~\cite{lin2012significance, zhang2021kinematic}, and turning~\cite{henningsson2021downstroke, fang2024kinematics}, these studies remain descriptive and lack quantitative links to controllable actuation.
-On the other side, modern \ac{CFD} simulations can provide insight into flow structures~\cite{le2021adaptive,huang2023ustbutterfly}, but they often assume rigid wings and omit aeroelastic coupling and body-wing interaction, limiting their biological and engineering relevance.
+Biological investigations have revealed complex flight behaviors such as climbing~\cite{kang2018experimental,sridhar2019beneficial}, forward flight~\cite{lin2012significance, zhang2021kinematic}, and turning~\cite{henningsson2021downstroke, fang2024kinematics} via high-speed videography.
+Nonetheless, they remain mostly descriptive and lack quantitative links to controllable actuation.
+On the other side, \ac{CFD} simulations can provide insight into flow structures~\cite{le2021adaptive,huang2023ustbutterfly}, but they often assume rigid wings and omit aeroelastic coupling and body-wing interaction, limiting their biological and engineering relevance.
 Due to the rudimentary understanding of biomechanics and the difficulties of modeling fluid-structure interactions and wing-body coupling~\cite{dickinson1999wing,dudley2002biomechanics,sane2003aerodynamics}, the translation of the unique mechanisms underlying butterfly flight into engineered systems has remained limited~\cite{sato2010development,tanaka2010forward,fujikawa2019development,huang2022development,huang2023ustbutterfly}.
-Butterfly-inspired, two-winged, tailless \acp{FWMAV}—especially those with low-aspect-ratio wings and low flapping frequencies—remain largely unexplored in robotics.
+Butterfly-inspired, two-winged tailless \acp{FWMAV}—especially those with low-aspect-ratio wings and operating at low flapping frequencies—remain largely unexplored in autonomous robotics.
 This knowledge gap presents both a challenge and an opportunity to uncover the principles governing butterfly flight and translate them into controllable flapping-wing robots.